About the M.S. in Marine Sciences

 Degree Requirement

-Completion of bachelor’s degree from a U.S. regionally accredited institution, or international equivalent, prior to matriculation.
+Completion of a Bachelor’s Degree in Biology (or another related area) from a U.S. regionally accredited institution, or international equivalent, prior to matriculation.

-• All applicants are required to submit official transcripts from all colleges and universities attended.
-Official transcripts should be sent directly to GradCAS.
-Please refer to the GradCAS application for additional information and instructions.
+All applicants are required to submit official transcripts from all colleges and universities attended.
+Official transcripts can be requested through your application portal.

 GPA Requirements